-The following is where to find further information relating to articles that appeared in our latest issue of Kidney Matters: Issue 15.
+The following is where to find further information relating to articles that appeared in Kidney Matters: issue 15.

 Pages 4-5: NHS England commits to provide transport for patients using unit based dialysis, thanks to your input!